rossberg/camp/README.txt

 Mostly, this is operated by drag & drop, e.g., to add files or reorder items.

+* Jump: Double-click an entry to play it immediately.

 * Select: Click on an entry to select it.
 Ctrl/Command-click toggles the selection of an individual track.
 Shift-click toggles the selection of the entire range between the currently and the last clicked entry.